MatinKha/arm64-short-programs/README.md

 # description
 Short assembly programs written for the AArch64 architecture.
 These programs have been tested with QEMU for systems that are not natively AArch64-based.
-### assebly codes are described line by line as comments in each "*.s" file
+### assembly codes are described line by line as comments in each "*.s" file

 ## compiling
 To assemble and link the programs, use the GNU AArch64 toolchain.
 For example: